French, Malian forces fight Islamist rebels in Gao

 Reuters reporters in Gao in the country's desert north said French and Malian forces fired at the mayor's office with heavy machineguns after Islamists were reported to have infiltrated the Niger River town during a night of explosions and gunfire.

-French Defense Minister Jean-Yves Le Drian told a news conference in Brussels that Gao was back under control after clashes earlier in the day.
+French Defence Minister Jean-Yves Le Drian told a news conference in Brussels that Gao was back under control after clashes earlier in the day.

 "Malian troops supported by French soldiers killed five jihadists and the situation is back to normal," he said.

 In Kidal, a remote far north town where the French are hunting Islamists, residents said a car bomb killed two.
-A French defense ministry source reported no French casualties.
+A French defence ministry source reported no French casualties.

 French troops dispatched to root out rebels with links to al Qaeda swiftly retook northern towns last month.
 But they now risk being bogged down in a guerrilla conflict as they try to help Mali's weak army counter bombings and raids.